wmantly/p2psub/README.md

 * `peerID` An instance attribute holding a String for the local `peerID`.
 This is randomly generated and is for internal use.
 This is not exposed by the `P2PSub` class.

+## Notes

+This project is in active development.
+Please report any issue and ask for new features.
+PR's are also welcomed.

 ## Todo